-ONLY on 3: Outgoing Bluffton Police Chief talks about his decision to leave
+ONLY ON 3: Outgoing Bluffton Police Chief talks about his decision to leave

-In his two years at the head of the Department, Bluffton Police Chief Chris Chapmond, helped create a different culture.
+BLUFFTON, S.C.
+(WSAV) – In his two years at the head of the department, Bluffton Police Chief Chris Chapmond helped create a different culture.

 But when the opportunity came for him to return home to Hot Springs, Arkansas, he couldn’t turn it down.